Platelet Rich Plasma Therapy and lower back pain

 What is PRP, how is it used in treating back pain patients?

 PRP is an injection with an injectable solution derived from your own blood.
 To create this solution, a small sample of your blood is drawn, similar to a lab-test blood draw.

 - Your blood platelets contain growth and healing factors.
 When concentrated through simple centrifuging, your blood plasma becomes “rich” in healing factors, thus the name Platelet RICH plasma.
 Platelets play a central role in injury healing.

-- The procedure and preparation of therapeutic doses of growth factors consist of an autologous blood collection (blood from the patient), plasma separation (blood is centrifuged), and application of the plasma rich in growth factors (injecting the plasma into the area.)
+- The procedure and preparation of therapeutic doses of growth factors consist of autologous blood collection (blood from the patient), plasma separation (blood is centrifuged), and application of the plasma rich in growth factors (injecting the plasma into the area.)

 The PRP can then be injected in two ways.

 - Into the facet or spinal joint areas to strengthen the connective tissue to provide spinal stability and eventually alleviate pressure on the disc.